 Follow the steps below to achieve a beautifully finished cake.
+You’ll first need a torted cake of course, but don’t worry if you haven’t got one yet, I’ll show you how to make one here.
 For best results, use freshly whipped buttercream at room temperature and give yourself plenty of time to chill the cake after each stage.
-The right tools will also help you achieve superior results so make sure you check out the equipment list HERE
+The right tools will also help you achieve superior results so make sure you check out the equipment list.

-- The first step is to apply a crumb coat.
+- Next apply a crumb coat.
 The crumb coat is a thin coating of buttercream that holds the sponges in place and catches any loose crumbs, ensuring your final coat is flawless.
 Start by applying a generous amount of buttercream to the top of the cake.
 With a palette knife, spread the buttercream from the centre of the cake towards the edges and down the sides.

 - Subtly rock the palette knife back and forth to disperse the buttercream and turn the turntable in the opposite direction to that which you are spreading.